JuliaMolSim/Molly.jl/docs/src/differentiable.md

 # Differentiable simulation with Molly

 !!! note
-    There are still some rough edges when taking gradients through simulations.
+    There are still many rough edges when taking gradients through simulations.
 Please open an issue if you run into an error and remember the golden rule of AD: always check your gradients against finite differencing.

 In the last few years, the deep learning revolution has broadened to include the paradigm of [differentiable programming](https://en.wikipedia.org/wiki/Differentiable_programming).
-The concept of using automatic differentiation (AD) to obtain exact gradients through physical simulations has many interesting applications, including parameterising force fields and training neural networks to describe atom potentials.
+The concept of using automatic differentiation (AD) to obtain exact gradients through physical simulations has many interesting applications, including parameterising force fields and training neural networks to describe atomic potentials.

 There are some projects that explore differentiable molecular simulations such as [Jax, M.D.](https://github.com/google/jax-md), [TorchMD](https://github.com/torchmd/torchmd) and [mdgrad](https://github.com/torchmd/mdgrad).
 However Julia provides a strong suite of AD tools, with [Zygote.jl](https://github.com/FluxML/Zygote.jl) allowing source-to-source transformations for much of the language.
-With Molly you can use the power of Zygote to obtain gradients through molecular simulations.
+With Molly you can use the power of Zygote to obtain gradients through molecular simulations, even in the presence of complex interactions such as implicit solvation.
 Reverse and forward mode AD can be used on the CPU and the GPU.
-Pairwise and specific interactions work, along with neighbor lists, and the same abstractions for running simulations are used as in the main package.
+Pairwise, specific and general interactions work, along with neighbor lists, and the same abstractions for running simulations are used as in the main package.
-Differentiable simulation does not currently work with units, user-defined types and some components of the package.
+Differentiable simulation does not currently work with units and some components of the package.

 ## Pairwise interactions